-With close to €46 billion in loans, De Volksbank is the fourth domestic player by mortgage lending, well behind large domestic Cooperatieve Rabobank, ABN AMRO, and ING Groep.
+De Volksbank is the fourth domestic player by mortgage lending, well behind large domestic Cooperatieve Rabobank, ABN AMRO, and ING Groep.
 We view the bank's loan book concentration and inherent lack of revenue diversification as rating weaknesses, because we believe de Volksbank would have more difficulty withstanding a real estate downturn than diversified peers.

 Compensating for these weaknesses are the very high capital buffer and the sound funding profile.
-Since nationalization, the bank has been able to restructure towards a simpler balance sheet, leaving the it with unusual capital strength for a commercial bank.
-We estimate the bank's risk-adjusted capital (RAC) ratio will remain above 21% at year-end-2019.
+Since nationalization, the bank has been able to restructure towards a simpler balance sheet, leaving it with unusual capital strength for a commercial bank.
+We estimate the bank's risk-adjusted capital (RAC) ratio will remain above 20% in the coming two years.
 Funding and liquidity positions are sound, in line with those of local peers, with a loan-to-deposit ratio of about 105% and a granular base of domestic deposits in the Netherlands.

-Finally, the ratings incorporate our view of de Volksbank's supportive additional loss absorbing capacity (ALAC), for which we add one notch, leading to our view of the 'a-' ALAC-supported group credit profile.
-We calculate the ALAC buffer to be at the requested level for a second notch of uplift, but believe this extremely high level of capital is unsustainable in the medium-term.
-This is because we expect de Volksbank will transition to a capital structure more normal for a commercial bank after the government decides on a potential privatization scenario.
+Finally, the ratings incorporate our view of de Volksbank's supportive additional loss-absorbing capacity (ALAC), for which we add one notch, leading to our view of the 'A-' ALAC-supported group credit profile.

-Anchor: 'bbb+' for banks operating in the Netherlands
+Anchor: 'bbb+' for banks operating in The Netherlands

 Our bank criteria use our Banking Industry Country Risk Assessment (BICRA) economic and industry risk scores to determine a bank's anchor--the starting point in assigning an issuer credit rating.
-The anchor for a commercial bank operating only in the Netherlands, such as de Volksbank, is 'bbb+'.
+The anchor for a commercial bank operating only in the Netherlands like de Volksbank is 'bbb+'.
+It is based on an economic risk score of '3' and an industry risk score of '3', with a stable trend for both (see "Ratings On Various Dutch Banks Affirmed; Most Positive Outlooks Revised To Stable On Property Market Developments," published on June 28, 2019).